Armed Forces resettlement

 I now have a full diary every week and the support of a small team of instructors in my area.
 We have regular informal meetings to discuss new procedures and legislative changes etc. It's like a family similar to the military but without the pressure.

-If you want to be your own boss, manage your own diary, have a car personalised to you with a direct contact number and web address and have the support of a franchise for as little as £42 per week then LDC is the company for you.
+If you want to be your own boss, manage your own diary, have a car personalised to you with a direct contact number and web address and have the support of a franchise for very little a week then LDC is the company for you.
 Give them a call and enjoy the same rewarding future that I now have.

 Visit my website: www.passwithterry.co.uk